moderndatacompany/dataos.info/docs/interfaces/cli.md

     > 🗣️  To access DataOS, you have to run this command every time you restart your computer’s terminal or open a new tab in the terminal.
-If you are too lazy to do that, you should add the above path in your .zshrc file
+To avoid this, you should add the above path to your .zshrc file.
     >
-    > - To add the path to you .zshrc file, you can follow the steps given in this toggle list.
+    > - To add the path to your .zshrc file, you can follow the steps given in this toggle list.
 Click the toggle icon.
     >
     >     ```bash
-    >     #make sure you are in your home directory "~/ (home/<user>)"
+    >     # make sure you are in your home directory "~/ (home/<user>)"
-    >     #create .zshrc file using the command below
+    >     # create a .zshrc file using the command below

     >     touch .zshrc
     >
-    >     #open the file using the command below
+    >     # open the file using the command below

     >     ~/.zshrc
     >
-    >     #simply copy & paste the path to your .zshrc file
+    >     # Copy & paste the path to your .zshrc file

     >     export PATH=$PATH:$HOME/.dataos/bin
     >
-    >     #close the .zshrc file window and load the file in the shell using
+    >     # close the .zshrc file window and load the file in the shell using

     >     source ~/.zshrc
     >     ```
     >